Some people will disagree with trying to get smaller children to help around the house.

 One of the biggest issues with people today is that they simply haven’t learnt how to run a house, and when they move out of their family home and start living somewhere by themselves, they can quickly become unstuck.

-So really – you can’t afford NOT to let your children help out – can you!
+So really – you can’t afford NOT to let your children help around the house – can you!?

 There are loads of ways to get children more involved in chores, and here are my favourites:-